Tuesday, 24 April 2018

 HELOCs are usually variable rate, meaning they fluctuate as prime rates go up and down.
 When comparing different HELOC offers, it's important to ask whether the rate offered is a discounted rate or an introductory rate—meaning it's a lower rate for a fixed period of time, typically for 3 or 6 months.

-Like with any financial product, it's important to shop around to find the best deal.
-Do your research online, compare terms, and ask those in your network to recommend a reputable bank or broker.
+Like with any financial product, it's important to shop around to find the best deal and talk with a trusted financial adviser before making any decisions.

 The content provided is for informational purposes only.
 Neither BBVA Compass, nor any of its affiliates, is providing legal, tax, or investment advice.
 You should consult your legal, tax, or financial advisor about your personal situation.
 Opinions expressed are those of the author(s) and do not necessarily represent the opinions of BBVA Compass or any of its affiliates.